Arun2024-AI/javascript-coding-practice/program-writing.md

     }
     return prev;
   }, {});
-  console.log(Object.keys(obj).length === 26 ? "panagram" : "not pangram");
+  console.log(Object.keys(obj).length === 26 ?
+"Panagram" : "Not Pangram");
 }

-processData("We promptly judged antique ivory buckles for the next prize"); // pangram processData("We promptly judged antique ivory buckles for the prize"); // Not Pangram
+panagram("We promptly judged antique ivory buckles for the next prize"); // Pangram panagram("We promptly judged antique ivory buckles for the prize"); // Not Pangram
 ```

 </details>